 Every individual benefits from a general right to respect of their private and family life, home and correspondence by virtue of Article 8 of the European Convention on Human Rights (ECHR).
 The ECHR is an international convention to which the UK is a party.
 The rights under Article 8 are given effect by the UK’s Human Rights Act 1998 (HRA) which applies to England, Wales, Scotland and Northern Ireland.

-What areas of my life could be protected by Article 8 ECHR?
+What areas of a person’s life are protected by Article 8?

-Article 8 has not simply been used to protect lifestyles or private aspects of people’s lives it can also be used in relation to environmental or planning contexts.
-For example if an unpleasant development has been carried out near your home you may be able to claim that this is an interference with Article 8 as it severely affects your enjoyment of your home.
+Article 8 has also been used in relation to environmental and planning disputes.
+For example, if an ill-thought out development has been carried out near your home with unpleasant results for your family, you may be able to claim that this amounts to an interference with your Article 8 rights because it severely affects your enjoyment of the family home.

 Any interference with your right to privacy and family life will be permissible if the following conditions are satisfied:

-If an interference is in accordance with law
+- The interference is in accordance with the law

-What are the legitimate objectives specified by Article 8(2)?
+Legitimate objectives: the legitimate objectives under by Article 8(2) are four-fold:

 - acting in the interests of national security, public safety or the economic well-being of the country

 - acting for the prevention of disorder or crime